SpencerClarke/DataMining/README.md

     - Firstly, I ripped frames from the videos as jpg files using a bash script calling ffmpeg, located in Project/video_indexing/get_frames.sh

 	- Next, for the rest of the milestone, I put the code into a single ipynb for clarity of each step of the process.
 It is located at Project/video_indexing/video_indexing.ipynb .
 I used Pytorch to create the autoencoder, and I used postgresql with pgvector to store the embeddings of the frames, and have included an image search query where I give it an input image from the dataset, and using the <-> operator from pgvector, it gives me back the embeddings of the 10 most similar frames by taking the euclidan distances between the vectors containing the embedded images.
 I then took these embeddings and decoded them to reveal the similarity.
 This query and its results can be seen towards the bottom of the ipynb file.

+- Milestone 3, text indexing

+- Milestone 4, fusion of image and text embeddings